Mischa Balen barrister at Atkin Chambers

 Recent adjudication experience includes:

-• Acting for a project company across a series of adjudications concerning defects in the design and construction of a group of schools.
+• Local Authority v Civil Engineer: Acting for a civil engineering company in a dispute concerning alleged defects in the design and construction of a lifting bridge, with a value of circa £2 million.

 Recent reported cases include: